GaloisInc/meta-pirate/README.md

 LICENSE_FLAGS_WHITELIST = " commercial_libav commercial_x264 commercial"
 ```

-#### Additional Changes for Raspberry Pi Plaftorms
+#### Additional Changes for Raspberry Pi Platforms
+**NOTE** Apply this change only when a Raspberry Pi is the target machine.
-Add the *IMAGE_FSTYPES* variable to enable generation of SD card images
+Add the *IMAGE_FSTYPES* variable to enable generation of SD card images.
 ```
 IMAGE_FSTYPES = "tar.xz ext3 rpi-sdimg"
 ```
 If the target system is not using a monitor, add the *GPU_MEM* to reduce the
-amount of memory allocated to GPU
+amount of memory allocated to GPU.
 ```
 GPU_MEM = "16"
 ```